open-ephys/gui-docs/source/User-Manual/Plugins/Ephys-Socket.rst

 5. :code:`ES FREQUENCY <sample_rate>` : set the sampling frequency
 6. :code:`ES CONNECTION_STATUS` : Query the connection state.
 Returns the string :code:`CONNECTED` or :code:`DISCONNECTED`
 7. :code:`ES CONNECT` : Connect the socket.
 Does nothing when already connected.
 Returns the string :code:`CONNECTED` or :code:`DISCONNECTED`
 8. :code:`ES DISCONNECT` : Disonnect the socket.
 Does nothing when already disconnected.
-Returns the string :code:`CONNECTED` or :code:`DISCONNECTED`
+Always returns the string :code:`DISCONNECTED`